 How big is NHQI?

-Currently, our group has four founding members with counties Dublin, Cork and Tipperary represented.
+Currently, our group has six members with counties Dublin, Cork, Clare and Tipperary represented.
 We plan to recruit new committee members to grow and develop into a national organisation.
 We particularly want to attract members who have the time and energy to get actively involved from areas such as the South West, South East, North West, North East and the Midlands.

-With four members, can you credibly say you represent the voice of relatives and residents at this point?
+With six members, can you credibly say you represent the voice of relatives and residents at this point?

 We are not aware of any other group in Ireland with the same mission and goals.
 To drive change in society, we decided to stand up and get the ball rolling.
 We see this as a starting point to something bigger.
 All of NHQI currently have or had loved ones in nursing home care and understand the issues involved.
 The majority of the group previously worked over a 10 year period as part of a Relatives’ Group within HIQA.
 In short, we are knowledgeable in the area.
 We want to support residents and relatives in voicing their concerns in the public domain.